The Xstat is a pocket-sized invention that could soon save the lives of many wounded soldiers on the battlefield.

 The sponges are made from wood pulp, and coated with a type of blood-clotting, antimicrobial substance that's found in shrimp shells.
 When injected into the wound, the sponges take just 15 seconds to expand and completely fill the cavity and stop heavy bleeding.
 Each sponge is marked with an X that shows up during an X-ray scan, so that they can be easily found and removed in post-treatment.

-The XStat syringe is a 30 millimeter-diameter polycarbonate pocket-sized device that stores with the handle inside, so that medics can carry multiple applicators in the field.
+The XStat syringe is a 30 millimeter-diameter polycarbonate pocket-sized life-saving device that stores with the handle inside, so that medics can carry multiple applicators in the field.